BTLE Adapter ATR833 - VFRnav ...how it works

 1. Hardware installation on the radio

 !
-Aircraft power off, ignition switch off !
+On-board power off, ignition switch off !

-• Release the retaining clamps of the SUBD connector at the rear of the radio.
+• Release the retaining clips of the SUBD connector at the back of the radio.

-• Lock the adapter’s retaining clamps (if necessary, you can use a thin cable tie)
+• Lock the adapter’s retaining clips (if necessary you can use a thin cable tie)

-• Connect the original plug to the adapter
+• Fit the existing plug onto the adapter

 • Check: …everything secure?